The Complete Uk lawn glossary

 Rust

-A fungal disease that produces orange, yellow, or brown powdery spores on grass blades.
+A fungal disease producing orange powdery spores on grass blades.
 Rubs off on shoes and clothing.

 Robbie's Take